Guides and Insights

 Do I have to be Scottish to wear tartan?

 Let's get the most common question out of the way first.
 No, you do not have to be Scottish to wear tartan!
 Evidence of tartan-wearing has even been found as far away as China, and more generally, tartan is just about showing that you belong to a group.
 The way you come to belong to a group, however, can come in many forms.
 Marriage, close friendships, business partnerships, and a whole host of other ties are all perfectly reasonable justifications for why you would want to wear a given tartan.
+And if you're still concerned after all that, we can suggest some universal tartans that anyone can wear.

 What if I don't like how my tartan looks?